Waste service strike

 • Any needle, metal instrument or other item of equipment used in the treatment must be in a sterile condition and kept sterile until it is used.

-• If pre-sterilised items are not used then adequate facilities must be provided for the purpose of sterilisation.
+• If pre-sterilised items are not used then adequate facilities must be provided for sterilisation.

 Hairdresser licence

-The Deregulation and Contracting Out Act 1994 has eliminated the need for hairdressers to be registered.
-However, activities such as ear piercing, electrolysis, tattooing and acupuncture, and the employment of employees still need to be registered.
+The Deregulation and Contracting Out Act 1994 means hairdressers do not need to be registered.
+However, activities like ear piercing, electrolysis, tattooing and acupuncture, and the employment of employees still need to be registered.

 Health and Safety at Work